Yasho-ham/CPU-Scheduler/README.md

     return run;
 }
 ```
-### Round Robin (RR)
+### Round Robin

-The RR algorithm assigns a fixed time quantum for each process and cycles through the ready queue.

-- **Process Selection**: Processes are selected in a round-robin manner.
-- **Execution**: Each process runs for a maximum of the time quantum before the next process is selected.
-- **Output**: The Gantt chart and average waiting and turn-around times are calculated.
+Round Robin is a CPU scheduling algorithm where each process is cyclically assigned a fixed time slot.
+It is the preemptive version of the First Come First Serve CPU Scheduling algorithm and generally focuses on time-sharing techniques.

+#### Characteristics of Round Robin:
+- It’s simple, easy to use, and starvation-free as all processes get balanced CPU allocation.
+- One of the most widely used methods in CPU scheduling as a core.
+- It is considered preemptive as processes are given CPU time for a very limited duration.

+#### Advantages of Round Robin:
+- Round Robin is fair as every process gets an equal share of CPU time.
+- Newly created processes are added to the end of the ready queue.

+#### Explanation of Code:
-- **Code Explanation**: The code of round robin algorithm has a quantum value of `2s` and it checks for new processes coming before or at the time of preemption (or complemetion), whichever is applicable, then moves the current process `(if burst time remains > 0)` to the end of the ready queue.
+The code of round robin algorithm has a quantum value of `2s` and it checks for new processes coming before or at the time of preemption (or complemetion), whichever is applicable, then moves the current process `(if burst time remains > 0)` to the end of the ready queue.

 ```
 vector< vector<float>> RoundRobin(vector< pair<int, pair<float, float>>> processes, ofstream& outputFile){